What is a cookie?

 Today, cookies are used by more or less all websites.
 In many cases, cookies may be necessary to supply a service on the website.

-A cookie is a small data file that websites save on the user's computer in order to be able to recognise the computer.
+A cookie is a small data file that websites save on the user's device in order to be able to recognise the device.
 Cookies can, inter alia, be used to generate statistics on the use of the website.

 A cookie is a passive file and cannot collect information on the user's website, spred computer viruses or other harmful programs.